 During the spring of each year, the Board releases a Long Term Accommodation Plan (LTAP).
 This plan forecasts where new schools or additions may be needed, schools that will remain well-utilized, open and operating schools with unused space and schools that may be candidates for a Program and Accommodation Review.

 A Community Planning and Partnerships (CPP) meeting is held annually to present suitable facility partnership opportunities to community organizations and the public.
 Notifications regarding the meeting are sent to community organizations listed in the Notification List and the general public.
 We request potential partners to provide relevant planning information at the CPP Meeting, such as population projections, growth plans, community needs, land use and green space/park requirements.

-The 2017 meeting took place on November 8, 2017 at the Halton District School Board Office in the Board Room where this years PowerPoint was presented.
-The notes from the annual meeting are available as well.
+The 2019 meeting took place at 7:00 pm on December 11, 2019 at the Halton District School Board Office in the Board Room, located at 2050 Guelph Line in Burlington, where the PowerPoint presentation was presented.

 Staff are available to meet with interested partners on an individual basis.
 To set up a meeting, please contact the Planning department.